Libraries in Azerbaijan: Republican Youth Library named after Jafar Jabbarly

 Republican Youth Library was founded in 1928.
 In the first years of its creation, the library consisted of a small number of books and a single service department.
 In 1937, the library was named in honor of Jafar Jabbarli, one of the founders of modern Azerbaijani drama.
 In 1976, by the decree of the Ministry of Culture of the Republic of Azerbaijan dated February 5, 1976, the library was granted the status of a youth library.
 The library consists of 9 departments.
 Its fund is constantly enriched with classical and modern Azerbaijani literature, world literature, dictionaries and encyclopedias, textbooks, scientific and popular literature.
 The library fund include 132 thousand 399 copies.
 As of January 1, 2015, the library collection numbers reached 132 thousand 399 copies of books, 2 thousand 382 CDs and DVDs.
 The electronic catalog of the book includes 11,500 books, 186 CDs and DVDs.

-Central City Library
+Sabir Central City Library

 The Central City Library (azerb.
 Mirzə Ələkbər Sabir adına Mərkəzi Şəhər Kitabxanası) was opened in March 1919 according to the decision of the Department of culture and education of the Union of Azerbaijani Consumer Society, adopted in 1918.

 In 1941, the first bibliographic department was established in the Central City Library.